Tracee Ellis Ross Dedicates Her Golden Globe to Women of Color

 In her speech, the actor renewed her commitment “to continue expanding the way we are seen and known and to show the magic and the beauty and sameness of the stories that are outside of where the industry usually looks.”

-Ross thanked showrunner Kenya Barris and her TV Family and her real family (which includes mother Diana Ross) and concluded her spiel with the insight that the view from age 44 is not so bad, declaring confidently, “I like it here.”
+Ross thanked show runner Kenya Barris and her TV family and her real family (which includes mother Diana Ross) and concluded her spiel with the insight that the view from age 44 is not so bad, declaring confidently, “I like it here.”